Mango crème caramel

-Score the mango cheeks with a sharp knife to make a lattice, sprinkle with sugar and torch with a blow torch.
-Flip the mould onto a plate, pour over any caramel remaining in the pan.
+Score the mango cheeks with a sharp knife to make a lattice, sprinkle with sugar and torch with a blowtorch.
+Flip the caramel mould onto a plate, pour over any caramel remaining in the pan, and serve with mango.